With some spectacular dark sky sites, Scotland is one of the best places to stargaze in the UK

 Caithness, North Highlands

-Other than Shetland or Orkney, the best place to spot the aurora borealis is the area of Caithness on the north coast.
+Other than Shetland or Orkney, the best place in Scotland to hunt the aurora borealis while you stargaze is the area of Caithness on the north coast.
 Something of a mecca for astrophotographers, this region boasts many places with zero light pollution.

-The most accessible is the Castlehill Heritage Centre in Caithness, which is designated a Dark Sky Discovery Site.
+Castlehill Heritage Centre in Caithness is the most accessible, designated a Dark Sky Discovery Site.

 The local Caithness Astronomy Group regularly host stargazing evenings there.
 The most northerly point of mainland Britain is nearby at Dunnet Head, with a spacious caravan site that is ideal for solitary tranquillity and stargazing.